scorpido74/azure-docs.nl-nl/articles/azure-functions/functions-reference-java.md

 ---
-title: Naslag informatie voor Java-Ontwikkel aars voor Azure Functions | Microsoft Docs
+title: Java developer reference for Azure Functions
-description: Meer informatie over het ontwikkelen van functies met Java.
-author: ggailey777
-manager: gwallace
-keywords: Azure functions, functies, gebeurtenis verwerking, webhooks, dynamische compute, serverloze architectuur, java ms.service: azure-functions ms.topic: conceptual ms.date: 09/14/2018 ms.author: glenga ms.openlocfilehash: 97c721c504c460856796e296fefc33bf01f002f8
+description: Understand how to develop functions with Java. ms.topic: conceptual ms.date: 09/14/2018 ms.openlocfilehash: 50fc4dc278e274109725ff60ea8d438310ce464d
-ms.sourcegitcommit: 98ce5583e376943aaa9773bf8efe0b324a55e58c
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 10/30/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73176429"
+ms.locfileid: "74230405"
 ---
-# <a name="azure-functions-java-developer-guide"></a>Azure Functions Java-ontwikkelaars handleiding
+# <a name="azure-functions-java-developer-guide"></a>Azure Functions Java developer guide

-De Azure Functions-runtime ondersteunt [Java SE 8 LTS (Zulu 8.31.0.2-jre 8.0.181-win_x64)](https://repos.azul.com/azure-only/zulu/packages/zulu-8/8u181/).
-Deze hand leiding bevat informatie over de complexiteit voor het schrijven van Azure Functions met Java.
+The Azure Functions runtime supports [Java SE 8 LTS (zulu8.31.0.2-jre8.0.181-win_x64)](https://repos.azul.com/azure-only/zulu/packages/zulu-8/8u181/).
+This guide contains information about the intricacies of writing Azure Functions with Java.

-Wat er gebeurt met andere talen, kan een functie-app een of meer functies hebben.
-Een Java-functie is een `public` methode die is voorzien van de aantekening `@FunctionName`.
-Deze methode definieert de vermelding voor een Java-functie en moet uniek zijn in een bepaald pakket.
-Een functie-app geschreven in Java kan meerdere klassen hebben met meerdere open bare methoden die aantekeningen hebben op `@FunctionName`.

-In dit artikel wordt ervan uitgegaan dat u de [Azure functions Naslag informatie voor ontwikkel aars](functions-reference.md)al hebt gelezen.
-U moet ook de Snelstartgids van functions volt ooien om uw eerste functie te maken met behulp van [Visual Studio code](functions-create-first-function-vs-code.md) of [maven](functions-create-first-java-maven.md).
+As it happens to other languages, a Function App may have one or more functions.
+A Java function is a `public` method, decorated with the annotation `@FunctionName`.
+This method defines the entry for a Java function, and must be unique in a particular package.
+One Function App written in Java may have multiple classes with multiple public methods annotated with `@FunctionName`.

+This article assumes that you have already read the [Azure Functions developer reference](functions-reference.md).
+You should also complete the Functions quickstart to create your first function, by using [Visual Studio Code](functions-create-first-function-vs-code.md) or [Maven](functions-create-first-java-maven.md).

 ## <a name="programming-model"></a>Programmeermodel

-De concepten van [Triggers en bindingen](functions-triggers-bindings.md) zijn fundamenteel voor Azure functions.
-Triggers starten de uitvoering van uw code.
-Bindingen bieden een manier om gegevens door te geven aan en gegevens van een functie te retour neren zonder dat u aangepaste gegevens toegangs code hoeft te schrijven.
+The concepts of [triggers and bindings](functions-triggers-bindings.md) are fundamental to Azure Functions.
+Triggers start the execution of your code.
+Bindings give you a way to pass data to and return data from a function, without having to write custom data access code.

-## <a name="create-java-functions"></a>Java-functies maken
+## <a name="create-java-functions"></a>Create Java functions

-Om het maken van Java-functies te vereenvoudigen, zijn er maven hulp middelen en archetypes die gebruikmaken van vooraf gedefinieerde Java-sjablonen die u helpen bij het maken van projecten met een specifieke functie trigger.
+To make it easier to create Java functions, there are Maven-based tooling and archetypes that use predefined Java templates to help you create projects with a specific function trigger.

-### <a name="maven-based-tooling"></a>Op maven gebaseerd hulp programma
+### <a name="maven-based-tooling"></a>Maven-based tooling

-De volgende omgevingen met ontwikkel aars hebben Azure Functions hulp middelen waarmee u Java-functie projecten kunt maken:
+The following developer environments have Azure Functions tooling that lets you create Java function projects:

 + [Visual Studio Code](https://code.visualstudio.com/docs/java/java-azurefunctions)
 + [Eclipse](functions-create-maven-eclipse.md)
 + [IntelliJ](functions-create-maven-intellij.md)

-De bovenstaande artikel koppelingen laten zien hoe u uw eerste functies kunt maken met behulp van uw IDE-keuze.
+The article links above show you how to create your first functions using your IDE of choice.

-### <a name="project-scaffolding"></a>Project steigers
+### <a name="project-scaffolding"></a>Project Scaffolding

-Als u de voor keur geeft aan de opdracht regel ontwikkeling van de Terminal, is de eenvoudigste manier om op Java gebaseerde functie projecten op basis van het gebruik van `Apache Maven` archetypes te gebruiken.
-Er zijn momenteel twee functies archetypes voor maven:

-+ **Java archetype**: gepubliceerd onder de volgende GroupId en artifactId [com. micro soft.
-Azure: Azure-functions-archetype](https://search.maven.org/artifact/com.microsoft.azure/azure-functions-archetype/):
+If you prefer command line development from the Terminal, the simplest way to scaffold Java-based function projects is to use `Apache Maven` archetypes.
+There are currently two Functions archetypes for Maven:

++ **Java Archetype**: published under the following groupId and artifactId [com.microsoft.azure:azure-functions-archetype](https://search.maven.org/artifact/com.microsoft.azure/azure-functions-archetype/):

     ```
     mvn archetype:generate \